 Congressman Nunes grew up on a family farm in Tulare County that has been operated by his family for three generations.
-After earning a Bachelor's Degree in Agricultural Business and a Master's Degree in Agriculture from California Polytechnic State University, San Luis Obispo, Congressman Nunes returned to work on the family farm.
-His first election was to the Board of Trustees of the College of Sequoias where he served two terms on the board.
-In 2001, he was appointed by President George W. Bush to serve as California State Director for the U.S. Department of Agriculture, Rural Development.
-In 2002, he decided to run for the House of Representatives in California's 21st congressional district.
+After earning a Bachelor's Degree in Agricultural Business, and a Master's Degree in Agriculture from California Polytechnic State University, San Luis Obispo, he returned to work on the family farm.
+After being elected to serve two terms on the Board of Trustees of the College of Sequoias, in 2001 he was appointed by President George W. Bush to serve as California State Director for the U.S. Department of Agriculture, Rural Development.
+In 2002, he was elected to the House of Representatives in California's 21st congressional district.
 As a result of redistricting he now represents the 22nd district, which is located in the San Joaquin Valley.
 This 22nd district includes portions of Tulare and Fresno Counties.